7 September 2022. The Delphic Sanctuary (Part 1)

 After our tour of the Archaeological Museum of Delphi, we made a quick pit stop and loaded up on water.
 While we focused on relics and sites, Michael P. had decided to concentrate on the Cats of Greece.
 He found a very pretty white one right outside the museum entrance.

-Before and after we entered the gate, I took a number of photos of the area surrounding the Sanctuary (see slideshow below).
+Before and after we entered the gate, I took a number of photos of the area surrounding the Sanctuary (see photos below).
 I know that I keep saying this, but Delphi is just spectacularly beautiful.

 I covered the origins of the Delphi sanctuary in my last post, but I thought that I’d add just a bit more here.
 The name of Apollo Delphinios, or Delphic Apollo, also recalls the legend which speaks of the first priests who Apollo brought to serve Him at Delphi.
 The story goes that they were brought from Crete on the backs of dolphins (in Greek, δελφίνι).
 It should be noted that dolphins are sacred to Dionysos, the other major God of this sanctuary.